Spring Garden Revival

 Massachusetts Pesticide Regulations & Professional Licensing for Grub Control Services

 All commercial grub control in Concord must comply with Massachusetts Department of Agricultural Resources (MDAR) regulations.
-Applicators require a Category 36 license (Turf and Ornamental Horticulture), passing certification exams on grub biology, IPM, and environmental safety.
-10 contact hours of continuing education are needed every three years.
-Federal EPA registration is mandatory for all products, with special handling for Restricted Use Pesticides (RUPs) like imidacloprid.
-Applicators must maintain 1M per occurrence liability insurance and detailed application records, including weather, rates, and population counts.
-Adverse incidents must be reported to MDAR and MassDEP, and effectiveness monitored through follow-up sampling.
+Applicators require a Category 36 (Turf and Ornamental Horticulture) license, which mandates passing a certification exam covering grub biology, IPM, and environmental protection.
+Continuing education—10 contact hours every 3 years—is required for license renewal.
+Federal EPA registration is necessary for restricted use pesticides (RUPs) such as imidacloprid.
+Applicators must maintain 1M per occurrence general liability insurance and environmental impairment coverage.
+Detailed application logs, adverse incident reporting, and effectiveness monitoring are required for regulatory compliance.
+For large-scale applications, environmental impact assessments and IPM plans must be documented and available for inspection.

 Concord Board of Health Guidelines for Safe Pesticide Application & Public Health Protection